mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 ## Advanced topics

-If you are an engineer, the Basics we've covered so far should feel relatively straightforward to you.
+The Basics we've covered so far should feel relatively straightforward to you.
 All of the Basics are mostly algorithmic: Set up a roadmap, run a weekly meeting using these few steps.
 If approaching a deadline, do X.

 This next section is about dealing with people.
 It is just as important.